-As Special Assistant Auditors for the Auditor General, we have audited the accompanying statement of plan net assets of the State Employees' Retirement System of the State of Illinois (System), as of June 30, 2011 and 2010, and the related statement of changes in plan net assets for the years then ended.
+As Special Assistant Auditors for the Auditor General, we have audited the accompanying financial statements of the State Employees' Retirement System of the State of Illinois (System), as of and for the years ended June 30, 2012 and 2011 as listed in the table of contents.
 These financial statements are the responsibility of the System's management.
 Our responsibility is to express an opinion on these financial statements based on our audits.
-We did not audit the 2011 and 2010 financial statements of the Illinois State Board of Investment, an internal investment pool of the State of Illinois, which statements represent 99 percent, 99 percent, and 58 percent, respectively in 2011, and 99 percent, 99 percent, and 37 percent, respectively, in 2010 of total assets, net assets held in trust for pension benefits, and total additions of the System.
-Those financial statements were audited by other auditors whose report thereon has been furnished to us, and our opinion, insofar as it relates to the amounts included for the Illinois State Board of Investment is based on the report of the other auditors.
+We did not audit the 2012 and 2011 financial statements of the Illinois State Board of Investment, an internal investment pool of the State of Illinois, which statements represent 97 percent, 97 percent, and .32 percent, respectively in 2012, and 99 percent, 99 percent, and 58 percent, respectively, in 2011 of total assets, net assets held in trust for pension benefits, and total additions of the System.
+Those financial statements were audited by other auditors whose report thereon has been furnished to us, and our opinion, insofar as it relates to the amounts included for the Illinois State Board of Investment is based solely on the report of the other auditors.

 We conducted our audits in accordance with auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States.
 Those standards require that we plan and perform the audit to obtain reasonable assurance about whether the financial statements are free of material misstatement.
-An audit includes examining, on a test basis, evidence supporting the amounts and disclosures in the financial statements.
-An audit also includes assessing the accounting principles used and significant estimates made by management, as well as evaluating the overall financial statement presentation.
+An audit includes examining, on a test basis, evidence supporting the amounts and disclosures in the financial statements, assessing the accounting principles used and the significant estimates made by management, as well as evaluating the overall financial statement presentation.
 We believe that our audits and the report of other auditors provide a reasonable basis for our opinion.

-In our opinion, based on our audits and the report of other auditors, the financial statements referred to above present fairly, in all material respects, the plan net assets of the System as of June 30, 2011 and 2010, and the changes in its plan net assets for the years then ended in conformity with accounting principles generally accepted in the United States of America.
+In our opinion, based on our audits and the report of other auditors, the financial statements referred to above present fairly, in all material respects, the plan net assets of the System as of June 30, 2012 and 2011, and the changes in its plan net assets for the years then ended in conformity with accounting principles generally accepted in the United States of America.